jerrytqz/rosemary/README.md

 # rosemary

-Compiler for the Rosemary language made following an LLVM tutorial
+Compiler for the Rosemary language made by following an LLVM tutorial